 But my goal for the client, one that we shared for him, was that he would become habituated to the healthy lifestyle choices and confident in his capacity to learn and to grow beyond our time together.
 This I did by drawing him out of his conditioned thinking and by helping him to develop his talents in self knowledge and care.
 For each person, this is a different process.
 Socratic questioning allows a client to enjoy the thrill of exploration and discovery, and it trains you to be a discerning thinker when it comes to your health and wellbeing.
 Yes, I do help clients with an exercise program or a mindfulness practice, and certainly I can educate regarding nutrition.
-When I am a licensed acupuncturist and herbalist (this should be by the end of summer/start of fall 2017), TCM will certainly be the foundation of my healthcare practice.
+When I am a licensed acupuncturist and herbalist (this should be by the end of winter 2018), TCM will certainly be the foundation of my healthcare practice.
 But the best coaching I can give for anyone, in the clinic or as a coach, I think, is akin to the education I provided in my previous career–in other words, it is a process that is dynamic and geared towards fostering critical thinking, active engagement, personalized instruction, and eventual mastery of the topic at hand.
 For my weight loss client, this meant a solid six months of work that paid off in the end.